SmartAgentProtocol/SmartAgents/MorpheusYP.md

 ## Morpheus Smart Contracts & Oracle Descriptions
 On chain actions that need to be validated by the Morpheus smart contract.

-1. Fork of N2 Yield Smart Contract Redeployed On OP Stack
+1. Fork of N2 Yield Smart Contract Redeployed On Polygon
 - A) Lock ETH through Thorchain, donate yield to Coders + Compute Providers.
 - B) Calculate pro-rata of ETH donated